The Atlas of Worlds

 (The Atlas' arrangement changes with some patches, so the above image will not match your current Atlas.
 It's fundamentally the same type of structure, though.)

 Low-tier maps are located at the four corners of the Atlas.
 As you progress, you'll move closer and closer to the center, where the higher-tier maps - and some of the final bosses of Path of Exile - can be found near the end of your character's progression.

 Map Drop Mechanics

 Maps cannot just drop in any zone - at least at first.
-The exception to this is Tier 1 maps, which you'll find steadily throughout the latter half of the main storyline (and which you no doubt have a stock of by now).
+Tier 1 maps, which you'll find steadily throughout the latter half of the main storyline (and which you no doubt have a stock of by now), are an exception.

 Instead, when a map drops, it goes through the following sequence of steps:

 First, the game determines the tier of the dropped map.
 This is rolled randomly from Tier 1 up to a maximum: Normal monsters can drop up to the tier of the current map, Magic and Rare monsters up to the tier of the current map +1, and map Bosses up to the current tier of the map +2.
 For example, if we are in a Tier 4 map, Normal mobs can drop maps from Tiers 1-4, Magic and Rare mobs from 1-5, and the Boss from 1-6.
 Subject to these caps, there is also a chance to raise the tier of your dropped map: for each bonus objective (see below) you've completed on the Atlas, you have a 1% chance to upgrade your map drops by a tier.